MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 The steps that happen on that page will be shown indented, to indicate that here are optional, depending on page being shown.

-## Play back a recording
+## Play a recording

-You can play back a recording that you just captured or a recording that was saved in a file.
+You can play a recording that you just captured, as long as you haven't closed the page scropting tool.
+You can also play a recording that saved in a file, either by you or someone who shared the file with or a recording sent to you as a link.

 To play a recording, whether just captured or opened from a file, select the Play button in the toolbar